SachinCoolMaxx/PortfolioOpt/README.md

 Simulations and Experiments were performed using MATLAB.
 The final report concisely explains all the results obtained and the inferences.

-For reference - Cite Sachin Goyal and Shiva Gantha, Indian Institute of Technology, Bombay.
+For reference - Cite Sachin Goyal(150020069) and Shiva Gantha, Indian Institute of Technology, Bombay.